raj1vsr1vastava/portfolio/README.md

 # Rajiv Srivastava - Professional Portfolio Website

-A modern, responsive portfolio website built with HTML5, CSS3, and JavaScript.
+A modern, responsive portfolio website.
 This website is designed to showcase professional experience, skills, and projects in an elegant and user-friendly manner.

 ## Features